 Our policy for grades within the organisation is to apply an objective assessment of the relative 'size and value' of all our roles using a formal job evaluation process.
 Posts are graded through the HAY Job Evaluation Scheme and this process measures the requirements of the role against the key criteria of Know How, Problem Solving and Accountability when all the duties are being performed and the employee is fully effective in the role.
 Job evaluators are drawn from different parts of the organisation and trained to use the HAY scheme; every panel has one trade union representative as part of the panel.
 The Lowest Paid employees are defined as those whose posts have HAY points of up to 66 which place them into grade 2 of the pay scale, the same process is applied to Chief Officers whose roles are evaluated at the highest level of points.
 It is the policy of the organisation to refer to the HAY salary data for Local Government and to reflect the median salary for the south east public and not for profit sector.
-In April 2020, the council agreed to move to the real Living Wage which is independently calculated by the Living This gave a significant increase to low paid staff by Wage Foundation. matching them to the hourly rate of £9.30 per hour.
-The real Living wage rate of pay was also applied in April 2021 to ensure our lowest paid staff are rewarded appropriately to meet their living cost needs.
+In April 2020, the council agreed to move to the real Living Wage which is independently calculated by the Living This will ensure our lowest paid staff are rewarded Wage Foundation. appropriately to meet their living cost needs.

-Each pay scale has up to seven increments which recognises that with development in a role over time an employee's skills are of more value to the organisation and therefore warrant a higher salary.
-There are fewer incremental points in the lower grades and more in the more complex roles.
+Each pay scale has up to four increments which recognises that with development in a role over time an employee's skills are of more value to the organisation and therefore warrant a higher salary.
 New appointments to post will normally be at the first point of the grade unless there is evidence of a skill shortage in line with the criteria set out in the Market Supplement Policy.
 The pay scale is at Appendix I(A).

 Incremental progression is assessed against the agreed Competency Profile for the role and evidence of the necessary Performance Standards and agreed objectives being met.
 Assessment takes place on an annual basis but will be linked to the clear and continuous performance at the level required at each incremental step.
-Standard progression for fully effective performance is not beyond scale point four; in grades 13 - 16 there are an additional three high performance increments which may be awarded for performance which is over that usually required in the post.
+Standard progression for fully effective performance is not beyond scale point four.
 The rules for pay progression are set out in Appendix I(B).